Jeffrey Kroessler speaks to the unique challenges of historic preservation in Queens and how the preservation landscape has changed during his career.

 We would have meetings to discuss what should be preserved, what’s the state of preservation, how do we do this.
 Nina and I decided that we should put together a little book called Historic Preservation in Queens or whatever we were going to call it.
-This is early in the preservation.
-I had no idea, this is early in the preservation movement, because I thought it was — already had been here for preservation for ever and everyone had been doing all this stuff and we are late to the dance in Queens, when in fact, it’s only like 1983.
-The law is only 20 years old.
+This is early in the preservation—I had no idea—this is early in the preservation movement, because I thought it was—already had been here for preservation for ever and everyone had been doing all this stuff and we are late to the dance in Queens, when in fact, it’s only like 1983 [laughter].
+The law is only twenty years old.

 In any event, we had this idea and out of that we applied for funding with the J.M.
 Kaplan Fund and I believe at that time Tony was associated with the J.M.
 Kaplan fund maybe, and he funded our project.
-And so we met with them a couple of times and they funded the money through a third party, because Queensborough Preservation League didn’t have a 501(c)3 or anything, it was just a name with a letterhead with a couple of names.
-We would testify at the Commission on preservation things in Queens, as a way of just getting involved.
+We met with them a couple of times and they funded the money through a third party, because Queensborough Preservation League didn’t have a [section] 501(c)3 or anything, it was just a name with a letterhead with a couple of names.
+We would testify at the commission on preservation things in Queens, as a way of just getting involved.

 Q: Were there specific goals that you set out when you formed the Preservation League?

 Kroessler: Just how do we further preservation in Queens.
 How do we get things designated in Queens?
 We don’t have a lot and there are historic places out here so how do we advance that.
 That was all that we were thinking.